 Moving is a stressful situation for everyone: parents, kids, couples, and definitely, dogs!
-They can undergo a lot of stress during this process, and develop separation anxiety, destructive chewing, or excessive barking.
+When moving with a dog, they can undergo a lot of stress during this process, and develop separation anxiety, destructive chewing, or excessive barking.

 During the moving day, leave your dog with someone else: Moving can be exhausting emotionally and physically.
 If possible, leave your dog with another person for the day.
 This will prevent your dog from seeing all the packing and lifting, seeing you move from one place to another, and eventually stressing him out.

 Give him calming support: Moving can affect your dog emotionally.
 You can help him deal with this stressful situation by providing him functional dog treats that serve as calming hemp support.
 At MOKAI’s, we have hemp soft chews and treats specially designed to reduce the anxiety of your dog’s brain, they’re made with all-natural ingredients (you can read more about it on our blog about CBD for dogs).